uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 **Amplitude vs Frequency Class 1 with no delamination** ](https://user-images.githubusercontent.com/112973477/198796951-76d47c3a-a1fd-4806-930c-1861941641d2.png "Tall image"){#fig:tall-image height=2in}

-<div style="text-align: justify">In Figure 6 it is observed that in the sections where delamination was identified above the top rebar layer, the amplitude peaks were higher in magnitude than the observed peaks in the sections with non-delaminated sections at similar frequencies.
+<div style="text-align: justify">In Figure 6, it is observed that in the sections where delamination was identified above the top rebar layer, the amplitude peaks were higher in magnitude than the observed peaks in the areas with non-delaminated sections at similar frequencies.
 On the other hand, the plot corresponding to the amplitudes of sections identified with delamination below the top rebar later (Figure 7.) displays amplitude peaks with magnitudes lower than in Figure 5 and Figure 6.</div>

 ![
 **Amplitude vs Frequency Class 2 with delamination above the rebar**